 This may take at least six months to complete if you have:

-• Had serious financial issues (such as bankruptcy, Individual Voluntary Arrangements or County Court Judgments)
+- Had serious financial issues (such as bankruptcy, Individual Voluntary Arrangements or County Court Judgements)

 Please take a look the SRA Suitability Test 2011 for more information and fill in the eligibility application if you need to tell them about any issues.